mirror-shades/popaman/README.md

 <img style="display: block; margin: 0 auto;" src="portman.png" alt="Portman Logo" width="150"/>

-## Features

 Portman is a lightweight package manager for managing portable Windows applications.
 It allows you to install, manage, and run portable apps from a centralized location with optional global access.
+It focuses on simplicity and ease of use allowing you to install and run portable applications with a few simple commands.

+## Features

 - Install and manage portable applications
 - Global or local package installation
 - Simple command-line interface
 - JSON-based package management
 - Automatic PATH management

+## Technical Highlights

+- Written in Zig for maximum portability and performance
+- Memory-safe implementation using Arena allocators
+- Robust error handling and user feedback
+- Extensible JSON-based package configuration

+## Design Philosophy

+- Self-contained and portable by design
+- Minimal dependencies for reliability
+- Flexible installation options (global/local)
+- Simple but powerful command-line interface

 ## Building and Installing Portman